What Can Be Computed Locally Revisited: First-Order Logic on Sparse Graphs in Distributed Computing: Distributed Model Checking of General Formulas

-In this section, we establish \Cref{thm:thmFOexpCONG}.
-We thus consider an arbitrary FO formulas --- not necessarily local.
 Actually, we show a result stronger than \Cref{thm:thmFOexpCONG}.
 Given a formula $\varphi(x)$ with one free variable, we provide a CONGEST algorithm that marks all nodes of $n$-node graphs with bounded expansion that satisfy the formula, in $\mathcal{O}(D + \log n)$ rounds, where $D$ is the diameter of the input graph\footnote{This problem is more challenging than simply checking whether the graph satisfies a formula $\varphi$, i.e., stronger than the model checking problem as, given an FO formula $\varphi$ without free variables, one can define a logically equivalent formula $\varphi'(x)$ by adding a dummy free variable, so that the graph satisfies $\varphi$ if and only if it satisfies $\varphi'(v)$ at each of its nodes~$v$.}.
 To prove the result, we need to revisit the proof of \Cref{thm:thmFOlocal}, which involves quantifier elimination of existential formulas first over forests of bounded-depth, then over graphs of bounded tree-depth, and finally over graphs with bounded expansion.
 Fortunately, once we have resolved quantifier elimination over forests bounded-depth, the extensions to the other two cases will follow from the arguments already developed in the previous section for local formulas.
 Therefore, it will be sufficient to revisit quantifier elimination for existential formulas on forests of bounded-depth, and then proceed by induction to cover the general case.